 The thing is, he’s not the only kid who does that.
 And the rational part of me knows I shouldn’t take it personally.
 It’s part of the whole Korean culture of avoiding confrontation and being passive-aggressive.
-You’re just supposed to say yes to whatever the authority figure says.
+Kids are just supposed to say yes to whatever the authority figure says.
 It doesn’t matter what you really think or how you really feel.
 You don’t ask questions.
 You don’t explain yourself.
 You just say yes.

 But that’s not what I want––I want a real conversation!
 I’d rather have him yell at me (like the other kid often does) than give me lip service.

 So I took him outside and confronted him.

 “I didn’t like your facial expression,” I said.
 “Why do you look at me like that?”
-I was careful to not sound accusing, but I calmly asked him a genuine question.
+I was careful to not sound accusing, but I calmly phrased it as a genuine question.
 Why?
 I want to understand.

 He wouldn’t answer.

 I could see pain seeping through his face, but he was trying his best to keep his mask on.
 He wouldn’t look at me.
-I felt like Toto, pulling back a curtain I wasn’t supposed to strip away.
+I felt like Toto, pulling back a curtain I wasn’t supposed to move.
 He didn’t know what to do except commit himself even more fully to the role, but as I persisted, cracks were widening in his facade.

 “Do you feel angry?”
 I asked.

 “Do you feel frustrated?”

-“No.” He smiled at the ground as if that was a ridiculous suggestion.
+“No.” He smiled at the ground as if that were a ridiculous suggestion.

 “You can tell me, I won’t get mad.”